fisirc/operating-systems/notes/cond_variables.md

 > will release the mutex. [this is so threads are atomically added to the
 > `waiters` queue]

-The thread is not ever going to wake up again unless the sempahore that blocked it goes up again (that is, by using `sema_up()`).
+The thread is not ever going to wake up again unless the semaphore that blocked it goes up again (that is, by using `sema_up()`).

 ```c